ergoplatform/board/design.md

 Sends a query and returns a set of posts retrieved from the PBB corresponding to the filter/query.
 GET /bulletin/api/v1/get

+Board sections will be mapped to orion's service paths.

 query: Q

 Response: